blog

 These differences influence how Botox behaves in male patients.

-Because male facial muscles are generally stronger, male Botox treatments often require higher dosing compared to female treatments.
+Male facial muscles are generally stronger.
+So male Botox often requires higher dosing.

-However, dosing adjustments must be made carefully to preserve natural facial movement and avoid over softening masculine features.
+However, dosing adjustments must be careful.
+This preserves natural facial movement.
+It also avoids over-softening masculine features.

-Practitioners must also understand that male brow positioning differs significantly from female brow anatomy.
+Practitioners must understand that male brow positioning differs.
+It is very different from female brow anatomy.

-The male brow tends to sit lower and flatter across the orbital rim.
-Over-treating the frontalis muscle can unintentionally create a feminized brow shape.
+The male brow tends to sit lower and flatter.
+Over-treating the frontalis muscle can create a feminized brow shape.

-Comprehensive injector anatomy training helps practitioners recognize these anatomical differences and adjust treatment strategies accordingly.
+Comprehensive injector anatomy training helps practitioners recognize these differences.
+They can then adjust treatment strategies.

 All images used under license from Canva. © APT Medical Aesthetics, 2026.
 All rights reserved.